rxweb/rxweb/docs/reactive-form-validators/validation-decorators/port.md

 ---
 title: port
-description: port validation decorator allows user to enter the input which is in the proper port format.
+description: port validation decorator allows user to enter the input which is a valid port number.
 author: rxcontributortwo

 ---
 # When to use
-Let's assume you are creating a websiteInfo form, which contains fields like browser, educationalWebsitePort, entertainmentWebsitePort and shoppingWebsitePort and you want the user to enter input which is a proper port number.
+Suppose you want to create a websiteInfo form, which contains fields like browser, educationalWebsitePort, entertainmentWebsitePort and shoppingWebsitePort and you want the user to enter input which is a proper port number.
 Here depending upon the requirement, these scenarios may arise..
 1. Allow educationalWebsitePort which have proper port format and adding Custom Message on educationalWebsitePort.
-2. Apply entertainmentWebsitePort validation based on matched condition in the form, like if the browser is 'Chrome', then the entertainmentWebsitePort must be a port number (Used as a function).
+2. Apply port validation on entertainmentWebsitePort field based on matched condition in the form, like if the browser is 'Chrome', then the      entertainmentWebsitePort must be a port number (Used as a function).
-3. Apply shoppingWebsitePort validation based on matched condition in the form, like if the browser is 'Chrome', then the shoppingWebsitePort must be a port number (Used as a string datatype).
+3. Apply port validation on shoppingWebsitePort field based on matched condition in the form, like if the browser is 'Chrome', then the shoppingWebsitePort must be a port number (Used as a string datatype).
 4. Apply dynamic validation, If the validation is changed based on some criteria in the application.

 Let's see how port decorator fulfil the need.